Colorado Methamphetamine Lawyers

 This may be your first time.
 It could be your second.
 Whatever the case may be, you've been arrested for possession of methamphetamine and the evidence appears to be stacked squarely against you.
 The only thing standing between you and a significant loss of freedoms is a superior criminal defense attorney.

 It is time to call The Bussey Law Firm, P.C.
-As a former prosecutor and District Attorney, Timothy Bussey has worked on both sides of the isle and fully understands what it takes to return a favorable verdict.
-To schedule an appointment to discuss your cases, call (719) 475-2555 or submit your information online and a representative will contact you shortly.
+As a former prosecutor and District Attorney, Timothy Bussey has worked on both sides of the aisle and fully understands what it takes to return a favorable verdict.
+To schedule an appointment to discuss your Colorado Springs meth case, call (719) 475-2555 or submit your information online and a representative will contact you shortly.

 Undoubtedly, if you are facing drug charges, especially pertaining to the possession, sale or the manufacturing of methamphetamine, you probably understand the severity of your situation.
 In the state of Colorado, law enforcement agents, prosecutors and judges spare no expense when it comes to the pursuit and prosecution of individuals in possession of "meth."
 Depending on the circumstances surrounding your arrest you could be facing serious penalties and complications.
 Some of the following are just a few of the immediate issues you may face: